openshift/enhancements/enhancements/installer/storage-class-encrypted.md

 // arn:${Partition}:kms:${Region}:${Account}:key/${KeyId}
 // When constructing the ARN, the partition can be determined from the region. type AWSKMSKey struct {
+    // partition is the AWS partition that contains the KMS key.
+    // Valid values are: AWS, AWS-CN, AWS-US-GOV.
+    // +kubebuilder:validation:Required
+    Partition AWSPartition `json:"partition"`

     // region is the AWS region that contains the KMS key.
     // +kubebuilder:validation:Required
     // +kubebuilder:validation:Pattern:=^[a-z-]+[0-9]$